Tropocells® PRP System

 • simple vacuum blood draw

-• up to 4.7× platelet concentration in a single spin
+• up to 4.7× concentration in one spin

 • orthopedic practices